Pebbles the oldest living dog in 2022 snatches title from TobyKeith

 When the oldest living dog was named in April, another older dog staked a successful claim

 The world's oldest living dog was only named last month but another cool canine has already taken the record after being found to be more than a year older.

-Pebbles, a four-pound Toy Fox Terrier living in South Carolina, is 22-years and 63 days old today making him more senior than an adorable Chihuahua TobyKeith from Florida who is 21-years and 141 days right now!
+Pebbles, a four-pound Toy Fox Terrier living in South Carolina, is 22-years and 63 days old today making her more senior than an adorable Chihuahua TobyKeith from Florida who is 21-years and 141 days right now!

 The potential record was discovered by Pebbles' owners, Bobby and Julie Gregory.
 They saw a news report about TobyKeith and quickly realized their dog was older.